cx88/diepssect/README.md

 This a public repo for hacky diep stuff, including networking protocol, WebAssembly, memory editing, & physics.

+## Contribution

+I started worked on this last summer in 2017, with the goal of deciphering the diep.io protocol.
+Unfortuneately the developer started updating the game for a while, and each time the memory layout and protocol is shuffled.
+But since now it's been months since the last update now, I'm starting to work on it again.

 ## Protocol

 You can find `userscripts/diep-pl.js` and use it in TemperMonkey.
 Press F12 to view all short cuts, but it include features like Alt+Z to dump log to console.